Charged black holes in Einsteinian cubic gravity and nonuniqueness: Introduction

-A hallmark of the Einstein-Maxwell theory that combines General Relativity (GR) with Electrodynamics is the validity of the celebrated black hole uniqueness theorem~\cite{Chrusciel:2012jk,Hollands:2012xy,Mazur:2000pn}.
+A hallmark of the Einstein-Maxwell theory that combines general relativity (GR) with electrodynamics is the validity of the celebrated black hole uniqueness theorem~\cite{Chrusciel:2012jk,Hollands:2012xy,Mazur:2000pn}.
 It applies to stationary, asymptotically flat, four-dimensional (4D) electrovacuum spacetimes and asserts that all such black hole (BH) spacetimes are determined uniquely by their mass, angular momentum and electric charge.
 Of course, the theorem can be evaded either by coupling gravity with different matter or by considering higher dimensions.
 Concerning the first option, the Bartnik-McKinnon self-gravitating soliton in Einstein-Yang-Mills theory shows that it is sufficient to promote the Maxwell field to a non-Abelian gauge field~\cite{Bartnik:1988am}.
 Considering higher dimensions, the discovery by Emparan and Reall of black rings in 5D~\cite{Emparan:2001wn}, when taken in conjunction with the existence of topologically spherical Myers-Perry black holes~\cite{Myers:1986un}, vividly illustrated the inappropriateness of a straightforward application of the theorem.

 A third possibility to evade the uniqueness theorem is to modify the gravitational sector of the theory.
 This is the main purpose of the present paper.
-We explicitly demonstrate black hole non-uniqueness in the context of the recently formulated Einsteinian cubic gravity (ECG)~\cite{Bueno:2016xff} ---a higher derivative gravity theory which falls within the broader class of generalized quasi-topological gravities~\cite{Hennigar:2017ego}--- when coupled to a Maxwell field.
+We explicitly demonstrate black hole nonuniqueness in the context of Einsteinian cubic gravity (ECG)---a higher derivative gravity theory that has attracted much attention---when coupled to a Maxwell field.